XenitAB/azure-terraform-example/README.md

 ### Additional information?
 Take a look in the `variables` folder for more information.
 The `common.tfvars` is used by all environments.

+Fork this repository, try it out with Azure Pipelines and make it yours.
+If you do something cool, you can always do a pull request back here.

 # Before using
 ## Create an Azure connection